godaddy-wordpress/coblocks-theme/README.txt

 == Changelog ==

+= 1.1.2 =
+* Fix: Update editor-color-palette for the latest Gutenberg release
+* Tweak: Add wide and full alignment styling for the CoBlocks Gif block

 = 1.1.1 =
 * New: Add Customizer option to display a site title along with the custom logo